idempiere/idempiere.github.io/docs/introduction.md

 The purpose of this site is to help you learn, configure, enhance, deploy, scale and support an iDempiere instance and the iDempiere community as a whole.

+There are two sources of iDempiere documentation:
+1. This site whose purpose is to offer a guided resource for learning iDempiere.
+2. [iDempiere wiki](wiki.idempiere.org) whose purpose is to offer a place for general knowledge, comments and community details.

 # iDempiere Introduction

 Founded in 2011 iDempiere is a powerful, Tier II, open-source ERP/CRM/SCM system supported by a skilful community.
 The project focuses on high-quality software, a philosophy of openness and its collaborative community that includes subject matter specialists, implementors, developers and end-users.